Moduli of lattice polarized K3 surfaces via relative canonical resolutions: Introduction

 connects $\cP^\hh_8$ with the universal Brill--Noether variety $ \cW^1_{9,6}. $ Note that $\dim \cP^\hh_8= \dim \cW^1_{9,6}+1=26$.
 Our main theorem is the following. \begin{mtheorem}[see Theorem \ref{mainthm}] The map $\phi:\cP^\hh_8 \to \cW^1_{9,6}$ defined above is dominant.
 Moreover, $\cP^\hh_8$ is birational to a $\PP^1$-bundle over an open subset of $\cW^1_{9,6}$. \end{mtheorem}

-For $K3$ surfaces, the best studied moduli spaces are those parametrizing polarized $K3$ surfaces.
+For $K3$ surfaces the best studied moduli spaces are those parametrizing polarized $K3$ surfaces.
 In a series of papers (\cite{Muk88}, \cite{Mukg11}, \cite{Mukg13}, \cite{Mukg16}, \cite{Mukg1820}) Mukai showed that the moduli space $\cF^H_g$ parametrizing $H$-polarized $K3$ surfaces, where $H$ is an ample class with $H^2=2g-2$, is unirational for $g\le 13$ and $g=16,18,20$.
 In \cite{Mukg17}, he also announced the case $g=17$.
-The unirationality was recently shown for $g=14$ and $g=33$ in \cite{Nu16} and \cite{Ka16}, respectively.
+The unirationality was recently shown for $g=14$ and $g=22$ in \cite{Nu16, FV18} and \cite{FV20}, respectively.

-On the other hand Gritsenko--Hulek--Sankaran \cite{GHS} showed that $\cF^H$ is of general type for $g=47,51,55,58,61$ and $g>62$ (see also \cite{Kon93} and \cite{Kon99}).
+On the other hand Gritsenko--Hulek--Sankaran \cite{GHS} showed that $\cF^H_g$ is of general type for $g=47,51,55,58,61$ and $g>62$ (see also \cite{Kon93} and \cite{Kon99}).

 For $\nn$-polarized $K3$ surfaces where $\nn$ is a lattice of higher rank much less is known.
-For certain higher rank lattices $\nn$ the unirationality of $\cF^\nn$ was recently proved by Bhargava--Ho--Kumar (\cite{BHK16}) and for the Nikulin lattice $\mathfrak{N}$ Farkas--Verra and Verra showed the unirationality of $\cF^\mathfrak{N}_g$ for $g\leq 8$ (see \cite{FV12}, \cite{FV16} and \cite{V15}).
+For certain higher rank lattices $\nn$ the (uni)-rationality of $\cF^\nn$ was proved by Bhargava--Ho--Kumar in \cite{BHK16}, by Ma in \cite{Ma15, Ma19} and by the second author and Knutsen in \cite{HK20}.
+For the Nikulin lattice $\mathfrak{N}$ Farkas--Verra and Verra showed the unirationality of $\cF^\mathfrak{N}_g$ for $g\leq 8$ (see \cite{FV12, FV16} and \cite{V15}).
 Here $g$ refers to the self intersection $H^2=2g-2$ of the ample class $H$ in $\mathfrak{N}$.
+The (uni)-rationality of moduli spaces of ``non-standard'' Nikulin surfaces are studied in \cite{KLCV}.
+The (uni)-rationality of the moduli space of elliptic $K3$ surfaces was shown in \cite{Mir, Lej} and the moduli spaces of certain elliptic $K3$ surfaces of Picard rank $3$ were recently studied in \cite{FM20, FHM20}.

-Using that the unirationality of $\cW^1_{9,6}$ is classically known due to \cite{AC81}, we obtain the following corollary from our main theorem.
+Using the unirationality of $\cW^1_{9,6}$, which is classically known due to \cite{AC81}, we obtain the following corollary from our main theorem.

 \begin{mcorollary}[see Corollary \ref{unirationalityTheorem}] The moduli spaces $\cP_8^\hh$ and $\cF^\hh$ are unirational. \end{mcorollary}

 \begin{remark} Computer experiments indicate that a similar behaviour occurs for pairs $(C,L)\in \cW_{g,g-3}^1$.
 In these cases the corresponding syzygy scheme yields a $(g-7)$-dimensional Fano variety whose general linear section with a $\PP^7$ is a smooth canonically embedded curve of genus $8$. \end{remark}